dazuma/toys/toys/docs/guide.md

 additional features are available for your tool implementation and will be discussed further below.
 But first we will cover a few important topics.

-### Namespaces and Subtools
+### Namespaces and subtools

 Like many command line frameworks, Toys supports **subtools**.
 You may, for example create a tool called "test" that runs your tests for a particular project, but you might also want "test unit" and "test integration" tools to run specific subsets of the test suite.
 One way to do this, of course, is for the "test" tool to parse "unit" or "integration" as arguments.
-However, you could also define them as separate tools, subtools of "test".
+However, it's often easier to define them as separate tools, subtools of "test".

 To define a subtool, create nested `tool` directives.
 Here's a simple example: